NoroffFEU/development-platforms/trpc-case-study.md

 ## Features

 One of the most unique features of tRPC is how it brings type-safety between server and client code, and how well it's handled.
 Instead of getting uncaught type errors on runtime, Typescript will detect type-related issues between server and client before the file is even saved.
-In addition to this, RPC allows you to quickly update endpoint names in one place and update all associated client/server files at the same time, and navigate between script files by simply `CMD+click` or `right-click+use-definition`.
+In addition to this, RPC allows you to quickly update endpoint names in one place and update all associated client/server files at the same time, and navigate between script files by simply `CMD+click` or `right-click + <Go to definition>`.

-Since tRPC does not rely on schemas or code generation, and rather is a protocol for accessing backend functions to the frontend, it allows a more seamless workflow for the developer, and a lightweight well performing application with a tiny footprint for the end user.
+Since `tRPC` does not rely on schemas or code generation, and rather is a protocol for accessing backend functions to the frontend, it allows a more seamless workflow for the developer, and a lightweight well performing application with a tiny footprint for the end user.

 #### Automatic type-safety

-While this is a Typescript feature, and not isolated to tRPC it allows for an eco-system where the client will notify you of errors even before you save the files.
+While this is a `Typescript` feature, and not isolated to `tRPC` it allows for an eco-system where the client will notify you of errors even before you save the files.

 #### Great DX

-tRPC has no code generation or runtime bloat.
+`tRPC` has no code generation or runtime bloat.

 #### Framework agnostic

-tRPC works will all JavaScript frameworks and runtime.
+`tRPC` works will all JavaScript frameworks and runtime.
 It's easy to add to already existing projects.

 #### Autocompletion

-tRPC will attempt to auto-complete your queries, speeding up development and ensuring the use of valid query data.
+`tRPC` will attempt to auto-complete your queries, speeding up development and ensuring the use of valid query data.

 ### Example of use

-In the example we're using a T3 app, configured with tRPC, Prisma, MongoDB, Next.js and Typescript.
+In the example we're using a `T3 app`, configured with `tRPC`, `Prisma`, `MongoDB`, `Next.js` and `Typescript`.

-      - MongoDB is our database.
+      - `MongoDB` is our database.
-      - tRPC will be used to create our endpoint.
+      - `tRPC` will be used to create our endpoint.
-      - Prisma to handle data for our database.
+      - `Prisma` to handle data for our database.

 In our front-end client folder, we have defined an endpoint the following way.
-We're going to take a closer look at how tRPC can be used to tie everything together from backend functions, frontend rendering and an updated database with a new entry while highlighting some of tRPC's excellent workflow and QoL features.
+We're going to take a closer look at how `tRPC` can be used to tie everything together from backend functions, frontend rendering and an updated database with a new entry while highlighting some of tRPC's excellent workflow and QoL features.

 ```tsx
 import { api } from "../utils.api";